byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

 make deps
 ```

-Finally, I sourced the file 'env.sh', set the repository 'yinstruments' to the path, and navigated into the test_scripts directory where I can now run the scripts.
+Finally, I sourced the file 'env.sh', installed dependencies for the pexpect scripts, set the repository 'yinstruments' to the path, and navigated into the test_scripts directory where I can now run the scripts.

 ```
 source env.sh